tellerj/ollama-stack/README.md

 - Docker
 - Docker Compose
-- NVIDIA drivers and NVIDIA Container Toolkit (if using GPU acceleration)
+- NVIDIA drivers and NVIDIA Container Toolkit (*only required if using the default GPU-accelerated configuration*)

 ## Getting Started